ChrisDuffley/stationPlaylist/readme.md

 ## Changes for 7.0-dev

 * Added add-on update check feature.
 This can be done manually (SPL Assistant, Control+Shift+U) or automatically (configurable via advanced options dialog from add-on settings).
-* Changes to SPL Assistant commands, including playlist duration (D), reassignment of hour selection duration from Shift+H to Shift+S and Shift+H now used to announce duration of remaining tracks for the current hour slot.
+* Changes to SPL Assistant commands, including playlist duration (D), reassignment of hour selection duration from Shift+H to Shift+S and Shift+H now used to announce duration of remaining tracks for the current hour slot, metadata streaming status command reassigned (1 through 4, 0 is now Shift+1 through Shift+4, Shift+0).
 * It is now possible to invoke track finder via SPL Assistant (F).
+* SPL Assistant, numbers 1 through 0 (6 for Studio 5.01 and earlier) can be used to announce specific column information.
+These column slots can be changed under Columns Explorer item in add-on settings dialog.
 * It is now possible to use a different screen reader command layout for SPL Assistant commands.
 Go to advanced options dialog from add-on settings to configure this option between NVDA, JAWS and Window-Eyes layouts.
 See the SPL Assistant commands above for details.
 * NVDA can be configured to switch to a specific broadcast profile at a specific day and time.
 Use the new triggers dialog in add-on settings to configure this.
 * Entries in profiles combo box in add-on settings dialog now shows profile flags such as active, whether it is an instant switch profile and so on.